 Players boycotting social media over racism receive abuse

-MANCHESTER, England (AP) — Footballers in England boycotting social media in a protest against racism were targeted with abuse about the 24-hour campaign.
+MANCHESTER, England (AP) — Soccer players in England boycotting social media in a protest against racism were targeted with abuse for posting about the 24-hour campaign.

 There was silence on Twitter, Facebook and Instagram from many players from 0800 GMT Friday for 24 hours.

 "Yesterday, some members received racist abuse on their #Enough posts.
-When these incidents were reported, the response from social networks was — again — unacceptable," the PFA said in a statement to The Associated Press.
+When these incidents were reported, the response from social networks was — again — unacceptable," the PFA said in a statement.
 "In the coming days, we will be inviting players to report any racist abuse they have received to us.
 We will collate it and share it with social platforms to demonstrate the impact of their lack of action."

 "We will be requesting meetings with each of the social platforms as a matter of priority," the PFA said.
 "Meetings with the Football Association and government are planned for next month.
 This is a first step in a larger player-led campaign to tackle racism and demand meaningful change."